 Alder Tree Identification

 The easiest way of recognizing an alder tree is by its distinctive little fruiting body, called a strobile.
-They appear in fall and look like 1-inch long cones.
+They appear in fall and look like 1 inch (2.5 cm.) long cones.
 Strobiles remain on the tree until the following spring, and the small, nutlike seeds they contain supply winter food for birds and small mammals.

 The female flowers on an alder tree stand upright at the ends of the twigs, while the male catkins are longer and hang down.
 The catkins persist into winter.
 Once the leaves are gone, they add subtle grace and beauty to the tree, softening the appearance of the bare branches.